JerryXDD/ParkingSystemCP/README.md

 # Smart Parking Lot System

-As Part of my 1st Semester Project for the Computer Programming Course, we deisgned a comprehensive C++ console-based parking management system that handles multiple vehicle types with persistent data storage and time simulation features.
+As Part of my 1st Semester Project for the Computer Programming Course, we designed a comprehensive C++ console-based parking management system that handles multiple vehicle types with persistent data storage and time simulation features.

 ## Features